Advancements in Functorial Homological Mirror Symmetry: Conclusions and Outlook

 \section{Conclusions and Outlook}

-The essential theme this article is the importance of further generalising the mathematical structure underlying functorial HMS, mostly motivated from its applicability to String Theory, with quiver gauge theories playing a crucial role in the setting.
+The essential theme in this article is the importance of further generalising the mathematical structure underlying functorial HMS, mostly motivated from its applicability to String Theory, with quiver gauge theories playing a crucial role in the setting.
 However, as we have seen, generalising this construction also constitutes a promising setting for pure mathematics advancements in their own right.

+Our main finding consists in having related stability and transversality in the degeneracy formula for non-ideal sheaves to nonabelian gauging in the RW-theory setup.

 The present work was structured as follows: Section \ref{sec:1} introduced symmetric obstruction theories as shifted symplectic structures, \cite{DO, PTVV}.
-Section \ref{sec:2} briefly overviewed a recent work by Katzarkov, Kontsevich and Sheshmani, \cite{KKS}, pertaining the categorification of DT-invariants for cases involving non-smooth moduli spaces, relative CY structures and spherical functors.
+Section \ref{sec:2} briefly overviewed a recent work by Katzarkov, Kontsevich and Sheshmani, \cite{KKS}, pertaining the categorification of Donaldson-Thomas (DT) invariants for cases involving non-smooth moduli spaces, relative CY structures and spherical functors.
+The example we outlined falls within the theme of categorification of AG.
+We highlighted the types of mathematical structures we needed to apply to achieve the degeneracy formula, and how it relates to deformation quantisation.
 In Section \ref{sec:3} we then turned to the topological string theory formulation of Section \ref{sec:2}, mostly related to \cite{Pan,AOSV}.
-Section \ref{sec:4} applied the tools outlined in the previous sections to a particular setup of interest for its applicability to String Theory, namely that of Moore-Tachikawa varieties, \cite{MT,MS,P,CM}.
-Particular emphasis was placed on the role of Coulomb branches for classifying 2D TFTs, \cite{XY,CT,CT1,BFN}.
-In Section \ref{sec:5} we then turned to some of the main techniques used for extending HMS for singular varieties.
+Here we stressed the role played by different brane types in the braneweb for which the topological partition function is being calculated, and how they are encoded in a 2-functor corresponding to Gromov-Witten (GW) invariants\footnote{DT-invariants are an equivariant formulation of GW-invariants.
+Calculations coincide for CY3-folds.}.
+Cobordism calculations, though, highlighted that such invariants restrict to critical points of a topological Morse function.
+More interesting configurations should be expected to arise when attempting to analyse geometric structures arising at arbitrary points of the flow.
+In Section \ref{sec:4}, we applied the tools outlined in the previous sections to a specific setup of interest for its applicability to String Theory, namely that of Moore-Tachikawa varieties, \cite{MT,MS,P,CM}.
+Particular emphasis was placed on the role of Coulomb branches for classifying 2D Topological Field Theories (TFTs), \cite{XY,CT,CT1,BFN}.
+The reason for doing so is that such 2D TFTs constitute the boundary of a 3D TFT described by Rozansky and Witten for describing the category of branes associated to the B-model and their deformation.
+Section \ref{sec:5} turned to a major technique used for extending HMS for singular varieties, namely that of abelianisation.
+In so doing, we explained the relation between gauging and deformation quantisation, \eqref{eq:defquant}, and the difference between the abelian and the nonabelian setup, highlighting how this relates to the definition of the virtual fundamental class in the degeneracy formula.
+We concluded by outlining some main open questions and currently ongoing work by the same author towards extending the formalism in question.
+We plan to report any advancement in this regard in due course.